nishit2003/Senior-Design/Professional Biographies/Project-Description.md

 ---

+# Faculty Advisor:
+**Nitin Nitin** (nitinfu@ucmail.uc.edu)

+---

 # Project Topic Area
 **FurrFect** is a specialized social media blog app designed exclusively for pet owners.
-It provides a platform for sharing moments from the daily lives of their pets while offering valuable resources on pet healthcare, adoption, maintenance tips, and vet services.
-The app aims to foster a community of pet lovers, providing tools and support to ensure the well-being and happiness of pets.
+It provides a platform where users can share daily moments from the lives of their pets while accessing valuable resources on pet healthcare, adoption information, maintenance tips, and veterinary services.
+The app aims to foster a supportive community for pet lovers, offering tools and advice to enhance the well-being and happiness of pets.

+---

+### Future Additions:
+- **Project Abstract:** Including a detailed problem statement.
+- **Current Solutions:** Highlighting the inadequacies of existing solutions to the problem.
+- **Technical Background:** Discussing the relevant technical background related to the problem.
+- **Team Approach:** Outlining the project team's unique approach to solving the problem.